core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 CoAP responses that carry any valid DNS response use a "2.05 Content" response code.

-CoAP responses use non-successful response codes MUST NOT contain a DNS response and MUST only be used on errors in the CoAP layer or when a request does not fulfill the requirements of the DoC protocol.
+CoAP responses using non-successful response codes MUST NOT contain a DNS response and MUST only be used on errors in the CoAP layer or when a request does not fulfill the requirements of the DoC protocol.